We see the blood….our hearts sink. Horse wounds are a horse owner’s worst nightmare.

-This means that the cells used to fight infection aren’t getting to the wound and low grade infection is always present.
+This means that the cells used to fight infection aren’t getting to the wound and low-grade infection is always present.

 Horse legs also don’t have a small muscle called panniculus carnosus.
 This muscle helps with wound contraction and it’s absence means that leg wounds take longer to heal as skin edges don’t contract as readily.

-Movement plays a major role in formation of proud flesh.
+Movement plays a major role in the formation of proud flesh.
 Joint and tendon movement tears any bed of tissue and skin cells resulting in inflammation and delayed healing.

 Preventing The Development Of Proud Flesh

-I would say it’s nearly impossible to prevent proud flesh totally, however we can definitely minimise it’s formation.
+I would say it’s nearly impossible to prevent proud flesh totally, however, we can definitely minimise its formation.